 - 1.12.1 Any application, report, or information submitted to the Department in compliance with a permit requirement must be signed and certified in accordance with 18 AAC 83.385.
 Any person who knowingly makes any false material statement, representation, or certification in any application, record, report, or other document filed or required to be maintained under a permit, or who knowingly falsifies, tampers with, or renders inaccurate any monitoring device or method required to be maintained under this permit shall, upon conviction, be subject to penalties under 33 U.S.C.
-1319(c)(4), AS 12.55.035(c)(1)(B), (c)(2), and (c)(3) and AS 46.03.790(g). - 1.12.2 In accordance with 18 AAC 83.385, an APDES permit application must be signed as follows: - 1.12.2.1 For a corporation, a responsible corporate officer shall sign the application; in this subsection, a responsible corporate officer means: - 1.12.2.1.1 A president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy- or decision-making functions for the corporation; or - 1.12.2.1.2 The manager of one of more manufacturing, production, or operating facilities, if - 1.12.2.1.2.1 The manager is authorized to make management decisions that govern the operation of the regulated facility, including having the explicit or implicit duty of making major capital investment recommendations, and initiating and directing other comprehensive measures to assure long term environmental compliance with environmental statutes and regulations; - 1.12.2.1.2.2The manager can ensure that the necessary systems are established or actions taken to gather complete and accurate information for permit application requirements; and - 1.12.2.1.2.3Authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures. - 1.12.2.2 For a partnership or sole proprietorship, by the general partner or the proprietor, respectively, shall sign the application. - 1.12.2.3 For a municipality, state, federal, or other public agency, either a principal executive officer or ranking elected official shall sign the application; in this subsection, a principal executive officer of an agency means: - 1.12.2.3.1 The chief executive officer of the agency; or - 1.12.2.3.2 A senior executive officer having responsibility for the overall operations of a principal geographic unit or division of the agency. - 1.12.3 Any report required by an APDES permit, and a submittal with any other information requested by the Department, must be signed by a person described in Appendix A, Part 1.12.2, or by a duly authorized representative of that person.
-A person is a duly authorized representative only if: - 1.12.3.1 The authorization is made in writing by a person described in Appendix A, Part 1.12.2;

-- 1.12.3.2 The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, including the position of plant manager, operator of a well or a well field, superintendent, or position of equivalent responsibility; or an individual or position having overall responsibility for environmental matters for the company; and - 1.12.3.3 The written authorization is submitted to the Department to the Permitting Program address in Appendix A, Part 1.1.1. - 1.12.4 If an authorization under Appendix A, Part 1.12.3 is no longer effective because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of Appendix A, Part 1.12.3 must be submitted to the Department before or together with any report, information, or application to be signed by an authorized representative. - 1.12.5 Any person signing a document under Appendix A, Part 1.12.2 or Part 1.12.3 shall certify as follows:
+1319(c)(4), AS 12.55.035(c)(1)(B), (c)(2), and (c)(3) and AS 46.03.790(g). - 1.12.2 In accordance with 18 AAC 83.385, an APDES permit application must be signed as follows: - 1.12.2.1 For a corporation, by a responsible corporate officer. - 1.12.2.2 For a partnership or sole proprietorship, by the general partner or the proprietor, respectively. - 1.12.2.3 For a municipality, state, federal, or other public agency, by either a principal executive officer or ranking elected official. - 1.12.3 Any report required by an APDES permit, and a submittal with any other information requested by the Department, must be signed by a person described in Appendix A, Part 1.12.2, or by a duly authorized representative of that person.
+A person is a duly authorized representative only if: - 1.12.3.1 The authorization is made in writing by a person described in Appendix A, Part 1.12.2; - 1.12.3.2 The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, including the position of plant manager, operator of a well or a well field, superintendent, or position of equivalent responsibility; or an individual or position having overall responsibility for environmental matters for the company; and - 1.12.3.3 The written authorization is submitted to the Department to the Permitting Program address in Appendix A, Part 1.1.1. - 1.12.4 If an authorization under Appendix A, Part 1.12.3 is no longer effective because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of Appendix A, Part 1.12.3 must be submitted to the Department before or together with any report, information, or application to be signed by an authorized representative. - 1.12.5 Any person signing a document under Appendix A, Part 1.12.2 or Part 1.12.3 shall certify as follows: